-&lt;sup>25 In this part, "Minister" includes any Minister of the Crown.
+23 In this part, "Minister" includes any Minister of the Crown.
 See "Minister" in schedule 10 (Dictionary).

-- (c) satisfy statutory requirements or budgetary commitments of the State or local government for the supply of community infrastructure; or - (d) satisfy the community's expectations for the efficient and timely supply of the infrastructure.
+- (a) facilitate the implementation of legislation and policies about environmental protection or ecological sustainability; or - (b) facilitate the efficient allocation of resources; or - (c) satisfy statutory requirements or budgetary commitments of the State or local government for the supply of community infrastructure; or - (d) satisfy the community's expectations for the efficient and timely supply of the infrastructure.

-What designations may include
+2.6.4 What designations may include

-2.6.4.
 A designation may include-